IridescentGil/stream-cave/CONTRIBUTING.md

-# Contributing to stream-watcher
+# Contributing to stream-cave

-First off, thank you for considering contributing to stream-watcher.
-It's people like you that will make stream-watcher a great tool.
+First off, thank you for considering contributing to stream-cave.
+It's people like you that will make stream-cave a great tool.

-The following is a set of guidelines for contributing to stream-watcher.
+The following is a set of guidelines for contributing to stream-cave.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
 Be aware that there are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code.
 Please ensure you adhere to our [Code of Conduct](CODE_OF_CONDUCT.md)

 ## How can I contribute